Fry: What was your minor?

 - A variation occurs in an episode of DuckTales (1987) when it turns out Fenton's girlfriend Gandra knows how to pilot a Humongous Mecha.
 When asked about how she learned that...

 Night school.
 Nail polishing class was full, so I took Advanced Espionage Robotics instead.

 - Subverted with Harley Quinn from Batman: The Animated Series.
 The episode "Mad Love" reveals she was a rookie psychologist who fell in love with the Joker.
 Psychology seems like an unusual career for the wacky and villainous Harley Quinn, but it's been shown that she only got into the career to make money off of being a "talk show psychologist".

 - Robert Mugabe, President of Zimbabwe, claimed to have a degree in violence.

 - Indiana University offers a "Build Your Own Major" major.
 It's the same way New York Times Crossword Puzzle Editor Will Shortz got his degree in Enigmatology.

 - Uwe Boll holds a doctorate in Literature.

 - Thanks to Polish psychologist Andrzej Łobaczewski, students may now receive an actual degree in evil—ponerology, in his terms.
-It's the study of societal causes of sociopathy and social injustice, although nonetheless his students can legitimately claim to have least taken a few courses in evil.
+It's the study of societal causes of sociopathy and social injustice, although nonetheless, his students can legitimately claim to have at least taken a few courses in evil.

 - Indie actress and screenwriter Brit Marling majored in Economics at Georgetown University and was offered a job with Goldman Sachs, then turned it down to pursue acting.